Culture of Romania

 Romania boasts unique culture, which is caused by its location and particular historical legacy.
 Likewise its population, Romania is often regarded as the meeting point of three regions : the Central Europe, the East Europe and the Balkans, although it is NOT really part of any of those regions.
 Romanian unique identity has been possibly developed from melting of the Roman and most likely of the ancient Dacian elements, combined with various other impacts.

-Romania’s culture is very similar to the other European cultures with some influences from Oriental parts and Slavic countries.
-Numerous excavations at sites such as Soporu de Câmpie, Obreja, Noşlac, Albă Iulia and many others demonstrate the persistence of the indigenous population throughout the 4th century and into the early 5th century.
 In Transylvania archaeologists have uncovered Roman funerary altars that had been converted into a new use as sarcophagi.
 In addition, tombs made of stone slabs or Roman tiles indicate that the local population made use of the Roman structures for their own purposes during the 4th century.
-A votive object dating from the 4th century was found at Biertan.
-It bears the traditional monogram of Christ with the inscription “Zenovius votum posui.”
+A votive object dating from the 4th century was found at Biertan that bears the traditional Christ monogram with the inscription “Zenovius votum posui.”
 Two other nearby sites, Laslea and Bratei, have contained and produced similar artifacts.
 These and other excavation sites attest to the mixing of the native Dacians and the nomadic tribes who crossed Romanian territory.
 Contact was often simply to trade, but other times to intermarry and settle down in this rich environment.

 The famous symphonic music festival “George Enescu” brings together some of the country’s best artists and some of Europe’s best finest lovers of classical music.
 More than 4,000 people attended the big opening night on the 31st of August, 2015 and the organizers estimate that 150,000 music lovers, including 20,000 foreigners had enjoy the 20 days festival, considered as the biggest of its king in Eastern Europe and the Balkans.